 any amount of pain and suffering that God would ask us to endure.
 To be pleasing

-order to go through fiery trials we must first accept them; that might not sound
+to Him should be our goal, for there is no greater honor than that.
+Going through fiery trials, we must first accept them; that might not sound

 too hard, but there is a period when we all hesitate and react against hardship